-Tar Sands Free SF Bay is a coalition of people and groups from all walks of life working to protect our air, waters, and communities from tar sands crude oil.
+Tar Sands Free SF Bay is a coalition working to protect our air, waters, and communities from tar sands crude oil.
 Sunflower Alliance is proud to take part in this epic fight.

 Oil giant Phillips 66 wants to dramatically expand its San Francisco Bay marine terminal and refinery so it can process more toxic tar sands crude oil from Canada.

 Tar sands is one of the dirtiest crude oils in the world, and beyond air quality concerns, even a single spill would be disastrous for communities that call the Bay home—or any community along the shipment route that begins in Northern Canada.

 We who live along the shores of San Francisco Bay, San Pablo Bay, and the mighty Pacific from British Columbia to Los Angeles—all of us are under threat if an oil company’s reckless pursuit of profit is allowed to trump our collective right to an unspoiled environment, the generous breast at which we suckle.

 If Phillips 66 succeeds, it would threaten worker safety, degrade our climate, and radically worsen the quality of life for everyone in the Bay Area, especially that of our neighbors living in the shadow of the Rodeo refinery.

 Sign the petition and join the movement for a Tar Sands Free SF Bay!